HarshCasper/Rotten-Scripts/Python/pdf_reorder/README.md

 * The script parses and sorts the input values by the function input_and_parse(n) which takes no. of pages in pdf file as input.
-* Then using the reorder() function we can get the desired file after rearranging
+* Then using the reorder() function we can get the desired file after rearranging.

 [See the code here for more information about how the script works](https://github.com/HarshCasper/Rotten-Scripts/Python/pdf_reorder/pdf_reorder_.py)